rust-lang/book/src/ch17-05-traits-for-async.md

 `Unpin`, not `Pin`.
 So what exactly are `Pin` and `Unpin`, how do they relate, and why does `Future` need `self` to be in a `Pin` type to call `poll`?

-In [“What Are Futures”][what-are-futures], we described how a series of await points in a future get compiled into a state machine—and noted how the compiler helps make sure that state machine follows all of Rust’s normal rules around safety, including borrowing and ownership.
+In [Our First Async Program][first-async], we described how a series of await points in a future get compiled into a state machine—and noted how the compiler helps make sure that state machine follows all of Rust’s normal rules around safety, including borrowing and ownership.
 To make that work, Rust looks at what